May 2, 2014 Update: The restaurant formerly known as Tacos Atoyac has been renamed Restaurant Atoyac Estilo Oaxaca. The menu is unchanged.

-March 28, 2014 Update: Taco Atoyac’s Facebook page reports that the restaurant has “closed indefinitely.”
 In the indigenous Mexican language Nahuatl, the word “atoyac” describes a place by running water.
 Tacos Atoyac, a Mexican restaurant located on Glendale Avenue in Phoenix, isn’t particularly close to water.
 Even the nearest canals are about three miles away.
-It is, however, just across the street from the future 19th Avenue / Glendale light rail station, so expect a sort of river of rail to flow by the restaurant in the years to come.
+It is, however, just across the street from the 19th Avenue / Glendale light rail station, so there is a sort of river of rail that flows by the restaurant.
 Water or not, this is a decidedly casual place that stands out among the numerous Mexican restaurants throughout the metropolitan area.

 What makes Tacos Atoyac distinctive is its emphasis on the food of Oaxaca, a state in southwestern Mexico.
 That’s in contrast to the Sonoran style at so many places throughout Arizona.
 Sonoran food can be delicious, but a restaurant like Tacos Atoyac allows a refreshing difference in focus.
 Expect liberal use of vegetables and crumbled white cheese instead of melted yellow shreds, to name just a few prominent differences.
 Likewise, every order comes with a trio of salsas, but no chips.
 The fiery red, moderate green, and slightly spicy guacamole are all designed to accentuate the main dishes.